 Are the leadership and listening skills needed in life or death situations that different than those needed for organizational agility and success?
-And what about leaving your legacy and having an impact beyond your immediate environment, often not really knowing the ripple effect our actions create.
+And what about leaving your legacy and having an impact beyond your immediate environment, often not really knowing the ripple effect our actions of created.

 Parker Frawley is a 24+ year combat veteran and decorated officer in the United States Army.
-During his career, he has lead soldiers in combat situations, flown Apache helicopters and has been a strategic advisor for very senior leaders in challenging situations.
-He is currently an instructor at the Army War College in Carlisle, Pennsylvania and the Director of National Security Studies, where he is responsible for developing strategic leaders across the military branches.
+During his career, he has led soldiers in combat situations, flown Apache helicopters, and has been a strategic advisor for very senior leaders in very challenging situations.
+He is currently an instructor at the Army War College in Carlisle, Pennsylvania, and the Director of National Security Studies, where he is responsible for developing strategic leaders across the military branches

 Parker has led formations anywhere from 40 soldiers up to his last command position where he commanded a battalion task force in Afghanistan of about 870 soldiers and 62 aircraft.
 Along this leadership journey, he has also served in senior leadership positions in organizations up to around 4,000 soldiers.
 He has extensive experience in the Balkans, Afghanistan, and Iraq, as well as foreign postings in Korea, Russia, Germany, and Belgium.

 In this podcast, he shares challenging stories showing the interplay of leaders taking time to listen to themselves, the people & teams around them, as well as the priorities of the organization.
 And how this can influence your legacy without you realizing your impact on others.

 He also shares stories focusing on managing up, dealing with setbacks even later in your career, and key characteristics that can help lead with agility.
 He also talks about what you can do to help your leadership reputation as well as help the organization prioritizes what it needs for success.
 At the end of the podcast, Parker shares his personal three mantras he has to help him focus on organizational success.

 Parker has great tips for both junior and senior leaders, so get ready to take notes.